hannaner/project-1-hanna/README.md

 Put your memory to the test!
 This game will test how well you can remember the location of each card's matching pair.

+## How to
+- Select a card and find its matching pair
+- You have 3 chances (lives) to match all pairs
+* Version 2 *
+- Gain a life back by matching 3 pairs in a row

 ---

 ## Wireframes